VanVleet, Green, Ibaka lead Raptors to 122-83 rout of Bulls

 Chicago also played without its leading scorer, Zach LaVine, who sat out with an illness.
 LaVine first experienced symptoms Thursday night and struggled through Friday night's game at Milwaukee.

-Without LaVine, the Bulls struggled on offense, making just 30 of 86 field-goal attempts (34.9 percent) and committing 22 turnovers.
+Without him, the Bulls struggled on offense, making just 30 of 86 field goal attempts (34.9 percent) and committing 22 turnovers.

+"We didn't have a rhythm," coach Fred Hoiberg said.
+"We had trouble executing, we allowed them to crawl up into us and there were way too many turnovers."

 The Bulls managed just nine points in the third quarter (on 4-for-19 shooting) as the Raptors opened an 89-56 lead entering the fourth.